 used by Indo-European-speaking people.
 This website gives scholarly information

+on what is known about traditional Paganism, the polytheistic religion of the Indo-European-speaking people and the status of research in the field.
 Particular emphasis is placed on the oldest sources in each language group, but

 Goddesses, myths and rituals have been used.
 In India, the religion continues as